David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 There are various steps you can take for starting the process to secure your database platform, whether that is a full Instance of SQL Server or an Azure SQL DB database.
 In Module 2, you will focus on an Instance of SQL Server installed on a physical computer, or in a Virtual Machine.
 In Module 3,  you will extend this process to the Microsoft Azure SQL Platform.

 <h4>SQL Server Instance</h4>
-Thing

-System access and file protections
+Beyond the phsysical facilities and access to the environment where your SQL Server hardware is located, you must also set up system access and file protections.
+Understanding the file locations.

 Data at rest protections